Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization

-We present a case study on multi-robot multi-objective coverage control that motivates our research.
-The goal of such a problem is to coordinate the motion of robots to detect multiple events as shown in Fig. \ref{fig:illustration_coverage}.
-Such a problem can be formulated as a maximization problem of a submodular objective, which is about the probability of detecting stochastic events.
+This case study on multi-robot multi-objective coverage control is inspired by~\cite{sun2017submodularity, lee2021mobile, zhong2011distributed}.
+The goal is to coordinate the motion of robots to detect multiple events as shown in Fig. \ref{fig:illustration_coverage}.
+Such a problem can be formulated as a maximization problem with a submodular objective, built on the probability of detecting stochastic events.
 Such a submodular objective is usually designed offline based on human preferences and prior knowledge of the events.
-However, the preferences for detecting different events may change when the human supervisor receives the new information online or some external instructions (e.g., detect event $i$ and $j$ as soon as possible).
-In such cases, the human supervisors may give a suggestion on which actions the robot team should take.
+However, human preferences among detecting the various events may change when the human supervisor receives new information online or external instructions (e.g., detect event $i$ and $j$ as soon as possible).
+In such cases, the human supervisors may give a suggestion indicating which path primitives the robot team should take.
 Once receiving such suggestions, the robot team will solve the ISM problem to minimally change the objective to adapt to the new suggestion.
-It should be noted that such suggestions are given only occasionally not every planning horizon.
-When there are no suggestions from humans, the robot team will be coordinated by solving forward optimization problems.
+It should be noted that such suggestions are given only occasionally, not at every planning cycle.
+When there are no suggestions from humans, the robot team will coordinate by solving the forward optimization problems.

-Specifically, there is a team of robots $\mathcal{R}=\{1, \ldots, n\}$ in the task environment.
-Each robot has the sensing capability to detect events and we want to coordinate the team to collectively detect independent events $\mathcal{E}=\{1, \ldots, m\}$ in the environment.
-Each robot has a set of available actions, each of which spans a planning horizon of length $H$.
+Specifically, there is a team of robots $\mathcal{R}=\{1, \ldots, n_r\}$ in the task environment.
+Each robot has the sensing capability to detect events, and we aim to coordinate the team to collectively detect independent events $\mathcal{E}=\{1, \ldots, m\}$ in the environment.
+Each robot has a finite set of available path primitives, each of which spans a planning horizon of length $H$.
 We consider the action selection problem for the team.